swcarpentry/r-novice-gapminder/episodes/13-dplyr.md

 That allowed us to calculate the mean gdpPercap for each continent, but it gets even better.

-You'll notice that the output includes a new term: tibble.
-Tibbles are the tidyverse implementation of dataframes.
-They work similarly, but with a few differences that make them easier to use.
-See the [`tibble` package vignette](https://cran.r-project.org/web/packages/tibble/vignettes/tibble.html) for details if you're interested.

 > ## Challenge 2
 >
 >